ctavispost/personalPortfolio/project03.md

 <h2 class="centerGrid" markdown="1">What's next for Dauntlez.org?</h2>

+The site needs to offer utility to potential volunteers and donors.
+Right now, it lacks information geared toward them, and there isn't a direct way to offer to volunteer.

-The site needs a working volunteer page, a calendar, and more information for fundraising.
-All images showing information should have text or graphs added separately to make them accessible.
-Once essential elements are seen to, Dauntlez could use some research to better serve its community and improve its UI, especially navigation.
+Another pass should be made to make the site inclusive.
+In particular, images showing information should have text or graphs added separately to make them accessible.

+Once essential elements are seen to, Dauntlez could use some research to better serve its community.
+Areas of opportunity likely include UI and social media outreach.
+It would help to have a story interwoven throughout the site, offering a more compelling and immersive experience.

 Possible future additions might include videos, online courses, greater detail about what is taught in each workshop, and stronger fundraising copy.
 </section>